 - Don’t expect to be able do all things as well as the next person might.
 Try to avoid the temptation to compare yourself with others, but rather compare yourself today with how you were yesterday.
 You may never do some things as well as the next person, but how you compare with others has nothing to do with your own physical, mental and spiritual development.

 - Study and follow the Class Guidelines below.
 And be sure to read and study your guide to Wu-de (martial code and ethics).

 - Practice whenever possible and read and study all you can about the arts you are studying.
 See the Suggested Reading List posted on our web site as a starting point.
 The more you train and study, the greater will be your progress.
 Don’t let outside activities interfere with your training and classes – and don’t neglect to bring the insights from your training into your outside activities.

 In order to maintain a productive, safe and pleasant training facility please follow these guidelines at all times:

-- For tai chi or kung fu classes, your full uniform must be worn to classes or when training in in studios.
+- For tai chi or kung fu classes, your full uniform must be worn to classes.
 Full uniform includes Peaceful Dragon tee-shirt, pants and sash with sneakers or kung fu shoes (no bare feet or street shoes!).
-For yoga classes, appropriate clothing must be worn in accord with our uniform dress code.

 - Remove watches and jewelry before class, including rings, earrings, necklaces, bracelets and similar items that can cause injuries to you or others.